Back to all articles

 The Problem with "Big Data" in AI

-When you train a model on massive, uncurated datasets, you encounter diminishing returns.
-Adding the 100 millionth image of a common object like a "cat" adds almost zero marginal value to the model's accuracy.
-Worse, massive datasets often contain hidden biases, duplicate entries, and mislabeled points that actually degrade model performance.
+When you train a model on massive, uncurated datasets, you quickly encounter the law of diminishing returns.
+In the early stages of development, more data helps.
+But eventually, adding the 100 millionth image of a common object like a "cat" or a "stop sign" adds almost zero marginal value to the model's accuracy.
+This is known as data saturation.

 Defining "Smart Data"

-The shift to Smart Data isn't just about accuracy; it's about economics.
-Training a modern foundational model costs millions of dollars in compute time.
-If 30% of your training set is "garbage" or redundant, you are wasting millions of dollars.
-By using a smaller, curated dataset of high-quality "Smart Data," you can achieve better model performance with significantly less compute cost.
+The shift to Smart Data isn't just a technical preference; it's a financial necessity.
+Training a modern foundational model costs millions of dollars in GPU compute time.
+If 30% of your training set is redundant or "garbage," you are essentially burning millions of dollars.

 Conclusion